 If you are a general partner in a general partnership, you must pay self-employment tax on your entire distributive share of the ordinary income earned from the partnership’s business.
 General partners also must pay self-employment tax on any guaranteed payments for services rendered to the partnership.

 Guaranteed payments are like employee salaries; the partnership pays them without considering the partnership’s income.
-They are often incorrectly called “partner salaries.”
-Partnerships generally are not required to pay guaranteed payments to the partners.

 If you’re a limited partner in a limited partnership, you don’t pay self-employment tax on your share of the partnership’s profits.
 But you do pay self-employment tax on any guaranteed payments you receive.

 LLCs are state law entities not recognized for federal tax purposes.
 In other words, they are always taxed as something else.
+So the self-employment tax analysis is based on how the LLC is taxed.

 Under proposed IRS regulations: